animal-crossing-music-extension/ac-music-extension/readme.md

 ### Sought improvements
 Music on day of certain events (Halloween, Guy Fawkes, Christmas, ...)
 Redo New Leaf Snow loops
+Add sound tones similar to previsualizing the Town chime in the original game
 A Mix All option that picks a track from all of the different games (Credit: Google user
 <a href="https://chrome.google.com/webstore/detail/animal-crossing-music/fcedlaimpcfgpnfdgjbmmfibkklpioop/reviews">
 Altaria Nintendo</a>)